AboutWhat is the McNair Scholars Program?

 Ronald E. McNair Post-Baccalaureate Achievement Program

 The McNair Scholars Program is a federal TRIO program funded at 194 institutions across the United States and Puerto Rico by the U.S. Department of Education.
 It is designed to prepare undergraduate students for doctoral studies through involvement in research and other scholarly activities.
 McNair participants are either first-generation college students with financial need, or members of a group that is traditionally underrepresented in graduate education and have demonstrated strong academic potential.
-The goal of the McNair Scholars Program is to increase graduate degree awards for students from underrepresented segments of society.
+The goal of the McNair Scholars Program is to increase graduate degree awards for students from underrepresented groups in society.
+The McNair Scholars Program has been at The University of Delaware since 1999.
+The McNair Scholars Program aims to prepare, empower, and expose academically talented low-income, first generation, and underrepresented students toward pursuit of advanced graduate degrees.
+Through a collaborative mentoring environment and simulated graduate school experiences, students will gain the competencies needed to graduate as distinguished scholars with enhanced communication, leadership, intercultural, research methodology, and critical thinking skills.

 Resources & Services